+Gateway

+Programme Manager for Higher Education

+Salary: £35,608 - £38,896

+Permanent, Full-Time

-Programme Manager for Higher Education Salary: £35,608 - £38,896 Permanent, Full-Time Ruskin College is an adult residential college offering further education and higher education.
+Ruskin College is an adult residential college offering further education and higher education.
 The College has a strong commitment to social justice and the empowerment of individuals and communities.

 The Programme Manager for Higher Education will lead a strategically vital function in the College.
 The successful candidate will offer a depth of experience, the ability to lead a team, provide curriculum innovation and embed exceptional practice in teaching, learning and assessment.

-Candidates may have a confidential discussion with Paul Di Felice, Principal, on 07815 707786 For an application form and further details contact Lesley Tooke by email on ltooke@ruskin.ac.uk.
+Candidates may have a confidential discussion with Paul Di Felice, Principal, on 07815 707786

+For an application form and further details contact Lesley Tooke by email on Itooke@ruskin.ac.uk.

 Closing date: Midday on Friday 16th June

+Programme Manager Further Education

+Salary: £35,608 - £38,896

+Permanent, Full-Time

-Programme Manager Further Education Salary: £35,608 - £38,896 Permanent, Full-Time Ruskin College is an adult residential college offering further education and higher education.
+Ruskin College is an adult residential college offering further education and higher education.
 The College has a strong commitment to social justice and the empowerment of individuals and communities.

 The Programme Manager for Further Education will lead a strategically vital function in the College.
 The successful candidate will offer a depth of experience, the ability to lead a team, provide curriculum innovation and embed exceptional practice in teaching, learning and assessment.

-Candidates may have a confidential discussion with Paul Di Felice, Principal, on 07815 707786 For an application form and further details contact Lesley Tooke by email on ltooke@ruskin.ac.uk.
+Candidates may have a confidential discussion with Paul Di Felice, Principal, on 07815 707786

+For an application form and further details contact Lesley Tooke by email on ltooke@ruskin.ac.uk.

 Closing date: Midday on Friday 16th June

-Gateway College is a vibrant sixth form college based in Hamilton, Leicester catering for around 1700 students.
-We are looking to appoint dynamic individuals to join the team.
-HEAD OF SCHOOL (Ref: 17/08) £38,364 + Responsibility Allowance (£5,000 - £8,000) per annum Permanent.
-1.0 FTE You will play a key role in setting and monitoring targets and be accountable for achievement, retention, attendance and student satisfaction on the specified level of programme.
+HEAD OF SCHOOL (Ref: 17/08) £38,364 + Responsibility Allowance (£5,000 - £8,000) per annum Permanent, 1.0 FTE You will play a key role in setting and monitoring targets and be accountable for achievement, retention, attendance and student satisfaction on the specified level of programme.
 HEAD OF DEPARTMENT X 3 (Ref: 17/09) £38,364 + Responsibility Allowance (£5,000 - £8,000) per annum Permanent, 1.0 FTE The successful candidate will lead strategic planning, development and management of the College's provision within a defined curriculum area.
 PROGRAMME CO-ORDINATOR X 3 (Ref: 17/12) £22,937 - £38,364 + Responsibility Allowance (£1,000 - £2,000) per annum Permanent, 1.0 FTE We are offering exciting opportunities to become part of a new team of Programme Co-ordinators.
 The key purpose of the role is to assure the quality of experience (especially teaching and learning) and that all students receive appropriate support.
 You will need to be educated to at least degree level and must be able to enthuse and motivate students.
-CURRICULUM LEADERS x 8 (Ref: 17/10) £22,937 - £38,364 + Responsibility Allowance (£1,000 - £2,000) per annum Permanent.
-1.0 FTE We are seeking to appoint dynamic Curriculum Leaders to lead, develop and monitor the curriculum to maximise the achievement of all students and development of staff.
+CURRICULUM LEADERS x 8 (Ref: 17/10) £22,937 - £38,364 + Responsibility Allowance (£1,000 - £2,000) per annum Permanent, 1.0 FTE We are seeking to appoint dynamic Curriculum Leaders to lead, develop and monitor the curriculum to maximise the achievement of all students and development of staff.
 QUALITY MANAGER (Ref: 17/11) £38,364 + Responsibility Allowance £5,000 - £8,000 Permanent, 1.0 FTE We are looking for an outstanding Quality Manager to provide effective management and co-ordination across the College for Quality Assurance.
 This includes the management, facilitation and evaluation of a comprehensive range of Corporate policies and processes.
 The successful candidate will have responsibility for monitoring and evaluating standards and performance within the College, recommending actions for change and supporting continuous improvement activity.

-Closing date: 14th June 2017

-Interview date: 16th, 19th or 20th June 2017

-Further details and an application pack can be obtained from www.gateway.ac.uk or by contacting, HR Assistant on 0116 2744566 or Gail Booth, HR Officer on 0116 2744505 or via e-mail hr@gateway.ac.uk.
+Closing date: 14th Interview date: 16th, 14th June 2017 16th, 19th or 20th June 2017 Further details and an application pack can be obtained from www.gateway.ac.uk or by contacting, HR Assistant on 0116 2744566 or Gail Booth, HR Officer on 0116 2744505 or via e-mail hr@gateway.ac.uk.